SWittouck/urt_crs/README.md

 * A compositional data analysis (CODA) to test for differential abundance of families between CRS and healthy control samples.
 * A differential abundance test for the Lactobacillus Genus Complex (our favourite bacteria) on the relative abundances.

-These analyses are reported in a manuscript that is currently being peer reviewed.
+These analyses are reported in a manuscript that is currently under peer review.